 While acne negatively affects both males and females, females are more likely to experience self-esteem problems caused by acne.

-And on a positive note, clearing acne tends to resolve these issues in anyone.
+And on a positive note, properly treating the skin and clearing acne tends to resolve these issues in anyone.

 - What Is Self-esteem, and Why Does It Matter?

 - Acne and Emotional Problems

 - Acne and Self-esteem

 - Acne Affects Self-esteem More Severely in Women